liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/03-creating-a-module-jar-using-maven.markdown

 # Creating a Module JAR Using Maven

-If you have an existing Liferay Maven module project that you created from scratch, or you're upgrading your project from a previous version of Liferay, your Maven project may not be configured to generate an executable OSGi JAR.
+If you have an existing Liferay module built with Maven that you created from scratch, or you're upgrading your Maven project from a previous version of Liferay, your project may not be configured to generate an executable OSGi JAR.
 Don't fret!
 You can configure your project to generate a deployable Liferay OSGi JAR by making a few minor configurations in your module's POMs.